Alexei Berest: Battle of Berlin

 On 30 April 1945, after long days of street combat in Berlin, the 150th Division attacked the Reichstag.
 On 1 May, at about 03:00, Berest and two scouts - Meliton Kantaria and Mikhail Yegorov - hoisted one of nine Soviet flags given to the division's commanders on the building's dome, fastening it to Wilhelm I's statue.
 Although not the first to be placed, the flag was eventually proclaimed as the Victory Banner.
 Later, posing as a Colonel, he negotiated with the German garrison of the Reichstag on the terms of their surrender.
 He received the Order of the Red Banner for his actions.

 Post-war years

 In May 1945, Neustroev, Kantaria and many others who were involved in the Reichstag assault were awarded the title Hero of the Soviet Union.
 For unknown reasons, Berest did not attain the award and his part in the operation was silenced.
 In 1948, he was discharged from the army and began working in the regional cinema department of Rostov-on-Don.
 In 1953, he was convicted of embezzlement and sent to ten years in prison, of which he served five.
 After being released, he was employed in the local Rostselmash factory as a common laborer.
 On 3 November 1970, Berest was run over by a train as he saved a child who strayed on the railway.
 He died of his injuries in the early hours of the following day.

+Legacy

-He was posthumously granted the title Hero of Ukraine on 6 May 2005.
+He was posthumously granted the title of Hero of Ukraine on 6 May 2005.

+On July 17, 2025, Russian president Vladimir Putin awarded him with the posthumous title of Hero of the Russian Federation.